Matoo125/blog/content/post/2021-04-24-after-weekend-retreat.md

 It's rare to see a community, that gives such importance to developing good qualities of the mind and behaving skillfully.
 Being a good person is a number one priority.
 What a wonderful and pleasant environment it creates.

 The key to practice is learning to accept reality in the present moment.
 During my stay in the monastery, I had an opportunity to observe.
-The world is constantly changing and everything is processed.
+The world is constantly changing and everything is process.
 We might delude ourselves for a while by controlling the world and other people, but it won't last.
 We don't need to have our way all the time

 This isn't to say that we should stop trying to make the world a better place.
 In fact, I'm a strong believer that we should try as hard as possible.
 That is why I cannot choose to be a monk right now.
 I don't think that is the best way to improve the world I can choose.
 Though it's definitely a path of joy and inner peace.